dlt-hub/verified-sources/sources/zendesk/README.md

 #access token is "**cSWY9agzy9hsgsEdX5F2PCsBlvSu3tDk3lh4xmISIHFhR4lKtpVqqDRVvkiZPqbI"**
 ```
 10. Save the access token.
-This will need to be added to the pipeline later.
+This will need to be added to the source later.

 </details>